 Home security systems aren’t just for the super-rich anymore.
 Technological advances and an ever-expanding industry have brought top-quality security within reach, no matter what your budget is.
 And that’s good news because it’s not only the wealthy that have to worry about their homes getting broken into.
-According to a 2011 survey by the U.S. Department of Justice, lower-income households of burglary.
+According to a 2011 survey by the U.S. Department of Justice, lower-income households were actually at a higher risk of burglary.

 Our Picks for Best Home